BoundingBoxSoftware/DarkAndStormyBuiltIn/README.md

 ## Description

-A funky clouds skybox shader and a god rays post process effect compatible with the built in render pipeline.
+A funky clouds skybox shader and a god rays post process effect for unity compatible with the built in render pipeline.

 ## License